-Dutch courts have held that also non-profit organisations, public and semi-public institutions, and small and medium-sized enterprises may benefit from a duty of care more similar to that previously applicable to non-professional clients only, for example with respect to interest rate swap transactions.
+Dutch courts have held that also non-profit organisations, public and semi-public institutions, and small and medium-sized enterprises ("SME") may benefit from a duty of care more similar to that previously applicable to retail clients only, for example with respect to interest rate derivative transactions.
 During the past few years, many of the (interest) derivatives sold to SME and (semi-)public institutions, such as housing corporations (woningcorporaties), educational institutions (onderwijsinstellingen), (governmental) agencies dealing with water management (waterschappen), healthcare institutions, municipalities and provinces, have shown a negative value as a result of a sharp fall in interest rates.
 This development has received negative attention in the Dutch media, in Parliament and from the AFM.
 Multiple lawsuits, including class actions, on the subject are pending or have resulted in settlements or court decisions and Kifid rulings.
 In June 2015, Parliament resolved that the government would reprimand financial institutions, remind them of their responsibility in society following from their special duty of care (bijzondere zorgplicht) and move them to cooperate to remove clauses in derivatives portfolios that hinder supervision (e.g., termination events referring to powers of supervisory authorities).

 As required by and in consultation with the AFM, the Issuer has reviewed its SMEs interest rate derivative portfolio.
 In December 2015 the AFM concluded that some aspects of the reviews banks were conducting would need to be amended.
 The AFM instituted a taskforce with the objective to arrive at a uniform solution for all clients and banks.
 On 1 March 2016, the AFM published a press release and a letter addressed to the Dutch Minister of Finance advising him to appoint a panel of independent experts.
-On 5 July 2016 this committee of independent experts published its advice on the reassessment of SME and middle market interest rate derivatives.
-ABN AMRO is adhering to this advice.
-The Issuer consulted with the panel of independent experts to determine how this advice affected the Issuer's review process in practice.
-The final recovery framework was published on 19 December 2016.
+On 5 July 2016 this committee of independent experts published its advice on the reassessment of SME and middle market interest rate derivatives (the "Uniform Recovery Framework").
+ABN AMRO is adhering to this framework.
+The Issuer consulted with the panel of independent experts to determine how this framework affected the Issuer's review process in practice.
+The final Uniform Recovery Framework was published on 19 December 2016.
 In the first quarter of 2017 the Issuer began reassessments of around 6,800 clients with some 9,000 interest rate derivatives.
-At various points in the process the reassessments will be checked by an independent external file reviewer - in ABN AMRO's case, audit firm PwC.
-However, no assurance can be given that the AFM and other (supervisory) authorities may take further measures against or impose fines on the parties involved, including the Issuer.
+As a result of an intensified scoping process as set forth in the Uniform Recovery Framework the reassessment was slightly expanded, so that on 31 May 2018 the reassessment consisted of 7,079 clients with 10,638 interest rate derivatives.
+Due inter alia to the complexity of the reassessment, it was not feasible to propose a solution to the Issuer's clients before the end of 2017.
+The Issuer aims to propose a solution under the Uniform Recovery Framework for the vast majority of these clients before the end of 2018.
+However, it is possible that the review of some of the more complex files will not be finalised until 2019.
+At various points in the process, the reassessments will be checked by an independent external file reviewer (the audit firm PwC, supervised by the AFM).
+The total provision for SME derivatives-related issues as at 31 December 2017 amounted to EUR 471 million.
+See also "The Issuer - 1.
+ABN AMRO Bank N.V. - 1.9 Legal and arbitration proceedings - Sale of interest rate derivatives").